-Dusko Jovanovic, publisher and editor of the daily Dan, was gunned down in the street outside his newspaper's headquarters in Podgorica, the capital of Montenegro, shortly after midnight today.
+Dusko Jovanovic, publisher and editor of the daily Dan, was gunned down in the street.
+The shots were targeted at "freedom of expression, independent journalism and democracy", the newspaper said.